Tundra Spirits

 Our Vet for a Day Program is especially designed to encourage young people to study the sciences

-animals.
-Youngsters are allowed to listen to heart and lung functions with a stethoscope under the
+companion animals.
+Youngsters are allowed to listen to heart and lung functions with a steth-

 Tundra also offers a Dog Safety Program under the sponsorship of a local insurance agent.
 The